o-daneel/Lunii.QT/README.md

 ### Limitations
 * Some STUdio stories might be rejected due to audio format not supported (example .ogg)
-* Only ZIP STUdio archives are supported (7z to be supported soon)

 ## User Interface